 - Progress Reviews

 - Parents’ Evenings,

-Students, parents and carers are welcome to make contact with Curriculum Managers, Student Support Manager, Learning Support Manager or Progress Tutors to discuss individual student progress.
+Students, parents and carers are welcome to make contact with Heads of School, Head of School for Personalised Learning or Progress Tutors to discuss individual student progress.
 This is particularly important should there be specific concerns or information from home that the college needs to be aware of.

 Teaching staff are available for tutorials and to help and advise students regarding individual progress.
 Teaching staff work closely with the Learning Support Team so students are enabled to track their personal progress closely.